agalend/PaySmartly.Documentation/design.md

 # 10. Testing

-Testing is an critical part of any production ready system, however, due to the time limitation I was not able to create all necessary tests:
+Testing is a critical part of any production ready system, however, due to the time limitation I was not able to create all necessary tests:

 ## 10.1 unit tests